tslowery78/MoneyMageProto/README.md

 2. Configure your financial accounts in the `get_new_transactions()` function in `transactions.py`

+## Usage

 ### Running the System

 1. Download transaction exports from your financial institutions
+2. Activate your virtual environment
-2. Run the budget meeting script:
+3. Run the budget meeting script:
    ```
    python BudgetMeeting.py -y 2025 -b Budget_2025.xlsx -t transactions.xlsx
    ```